 Leslie Josel launched Order Out of Chaos® in 2004 after her son was diagnosed with ADHD, Executive Dysfunction and other learning differences.
 Originally focusing her practice on working with the chronically disorganized (ADHD, students with learning challenges, hoarding behaviors); she expanded her business in 2008 to include relocation and downsizing services.

-Leslie is a certified member of the National Association of Professional Organizers (NAPO), and has received its Golden Circle distinction.
-She received her ADHD and Hoarding Specialist certifications from the Institute for Challenging Disorganization (ICD).
-Leslie is also a graduate of the JS T Coach Training Program for teens and college students with ADHD.
+Leslie is a Golden Circle member of the National Association of Professional Organizers (NAPO).
+She received her CD and Hoarding Specialist certificates from the Institute for Challenging Disorganization (ICD).
+Leslie is also a graduate of the JST Coach Training Program for teens and college students with ADHD.

 In the fall of 2011, she launched her first product, an Academic Planner, as a tool to teach time management to middle and high school students.
 The planner, awarded glowing reviews by many media outlets including Family Circle and ADDitude magazines, is available through Order Out of Chaos’® website, Amazon.com and retail stores nationwide.
 She is currently partnering with a calendar company to expand her product line for college and elementary school students.